Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Hawks Insights & Trends

-- Atlanta is 3-7 against the spread and 5-5 overall in its last 10 contests.
+- Atlanta has a 3-7 record against the spread while finishing 4-6 overall in its past 10 games.

-- The Hawks have gone over the total in six of their last 10 contests.
+- In their past 10 contests, the Hawks have hit the over seven times.

-- The Hawks score an average of 118.4 points per game, seven more points than the 111.4 the Celtics allow.
+- The Hawks score an average of 118.4 points per game, seven more points than the 111.4 the Celtics give up to opponents.

 - When it scores more than 111.4 points, Atlanta is 33-29 against the spread and 39-23 overall.